 I don’t quite remember what happened between 26 weeks and the day I walked into my 31-week appointment.
 I can tell you that I packed a hospital bag.
 Something told me that I wasn’t going home that day.

 I would later find out that my placenta had partially abrupted (separating from the uterine wall) and since I was hooked up to a monitor, they were able to save me and my baby girl.
-I’ve never believed in luck or coincidences.
+I’ve never believed in luck or coincidence.
 It wasn’t a coincidence that I had packed my bags.
-It wasn’t lucked that I was already on hospital bed rest and hooked up to machines that detect not only my blood pressure but my infant’s heart.
+It wasn’t luck that I was already on hospital bed rest and hooked up to machines that detect not only my blood pressure but my infant’s heart.
 These were written into my story that God designed.

 I had my baby girl at 31 weeks.
 She weighed 3 pounds, 3 ounces.
 I couldn’t touch her as they wheeled her out to me.
 I saw wires and tubes before I saw her face.
 And then she was wheeled out and was life-flighted out to a hospital with a Neonatal Intensive Care Unit (NICU), as our local hospital didn’t have one.